impredicative/gec/README.md

     ```
 5. Run `chmod go-rw ~/.ssh/config` to tighten permissions of the file as is advised in `man ssh_config`.
 6. Run `gec test.ssh` to test GitHub and GitLab access via SSH, ensuring that the `<owner>` name is printed for both.
+7. Run `gec test.token` to tset GitHub and GitLab access via a personal access token for each.
+The GitHub token must have access to the `repo` and `delete_repo` scopes.
+The GitLab token must necessarily be named `gec` and have access to the `api` scope.

 ## Directories
 Storage repos are created in `~/gec/`.
 This location is created automatically.
 Both encrypted and decrypted repos and their files are organized in this location.